 - To obtain a super creamy homemade Nutella, make sure that your hazelnut butter is extremely creamy before adding the rest of the ingredients.

-- If the hazelnut butter it’s not super smooth, add a little melted coconut oil.
+- If the hazelnut butter is not super smooth, add a little melted coconut oil.

 - Replace hazelnuts with peanuts or almonds if you’re looking for a different nut butter option.